-When polled, Hearing Aid Specialists say the following skills are most frequently used in their jobs:
+Hearing Aid Specialists state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Service Orientation: Actively looking for ways to help people.